Newsletter

 Youth Nights!
 Exciting new events!

-Abbotsbury Church (part of the Anglican Parish of Newton Abbot) and The Avenue (Methodist) Church are starting a monthly youth group on the last Friday of every month from 7.30-9pm.
-The venue will alternate between Abbotsbury Church and The Avenue.
-The group is free and will be aimed at 11-16's and involve an informal and relaxed mix of games, activities, food and discussions.
+Abbotsbury Church (part of the Anglican Parish of Newton Abbot) and The Avenue (Methodist) Church have started a monthly youth group on the last Friday of every month from 7.30-9pm.
+The venue alternates between Abbotsbury Church and The Avenue.
+The group is free and is aimed at 11-16's and involves an informal and relaxed mix of games, activities, food and discussions.
 Any plans are very flexible at this stage depending on the number and interests of the youth attending.
 We are also actively exploring opportunities to link with other churches in the area to make this a more regular event and will be seeking to organise a range of additional social events.

-If you, or a young person you know, are interested in coming along please complete the consent form on the next page, get it signed off and bring it along to the first session.
+If you, or a young person you know, are interested in coming along please complete the consent form on the next page, get it signed off and bring it along to any session.

 Leaders